 Response to Independent Review

-These web pages form a hub for key documents, resources, and communications relating to the "17³Ô¹Ï Review" and the University’s progress toward implementing the recommendations made in the .
+These web pages form a hub for key documents, resources, and communications relating to the "17³Ô¹Ï Review" and the University’s progress toward implementing the recommendations made in the Review report.

-Members of our 17³Ô¹Ï community have been deeply impacted by discrimination, harassment, and sexual violence, among other problems outlined in the (17³Ô¹Ï Review) conducted by Rubin Thomlinson and published by the University in June 2023.
+Members of our 17³Ô¹Ï community have been deeply impacted by discrimination, harassment, and sexual violence, among other problems outlined in the review conducted by Rubin Thomlinson LLP and published by the University in June 2023.
+In September 2025, 17³Ô¹Ï released an updated version of the .
 The University is committed to providing resources and supports to members of our community who have been and continue to be affected.

 In the wake of the 17³Ô¹Ï Review report, 17³Ô¹Ï recognizes the need to acknowledge these problems and to further engage in consultation with our community members.
 Listening, discussion, and learning will help 17³Ô¹Ï to identify the actions that need to be taken to ensure the fair treatment of all 17³Ô¹Ï community members and to increase the safety for our students and employees.